ARCTraining/data-vis/_sources/data-vis-101/01-introduction.md

 It's important to understand what medium the graphic or figure will be displayed in: are you preparing for a talk and will be showing your figures over a projector or a shared screen via a webconferencing tool?
 Will your figures be printed onto a poster for a conference?
 Will your figure be included in a journal or other publication and will be viewed online where its zoomable?

 Figures shown in a presentation will only be visible to the audience for a short amount of time; they will not have time to read lots of labels and annotations, and a detailed and difficult to parse chart will leave the audience confused and will distract them from listening to your presentation.
 They will also be supported by your discussion points and presentation, so can be less detailed.
-Figures used in poster presentations will be printed out which can lead to issues in colour grading if screen-specific colourspace is used (e.g. RGB instead of CMYK) and resolution problems if rasterised images are used and not saved at a high enough dpi.
+Figures used in poster presentations will be printed out which can lead to issues in colour grading if screen-specific colourspace is used (e.g. RGB instead of CMYK) and resolution problems if rasterised images are used and not saved at a high enough DPI.

 ```{admonition} Key points to keep in mind when designing your figure
 :class: tip